 10. Law and Jurisdiction

-The supply contract concluded between GfE and the customer is subject to German law.
-The application of the UN Convention on Contracts for the International Sale of Goods (CISG) and EC law is excluded.
+The supply contract concluded by GfE with the customer shall be governed by and construed according to German law.
+The application of the UN sales law (CISG) and EC law is excluded.

-Place of jurisdiction for both parties is at the business location of GfE.
+Place of jurisdiction for both parties is the registered place of business of GfE.

-If individual provisions of these terms and conditions are or become invalid, the validity of the remaining provisions shall remain unaffected.
+In case individual provisions of these terms are or become invalid, then this shall not affect the validity of the other provisions of these terms and conditions.